ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 Service health
 ==============

-The test bed's functioning involves the configuration of **internal components** that needs to be correct for users to test without issues.
-In addition, and depending on the test bed's setup, certain components may become important in ensuring the overall environment's security and stability.
+The Test Bed's functioning involves the configuration of **internal components** that needs to be correct for users to test without issues.
+In addition, and depending on the Test Bed's setup, certain components may become important in ensuring the overall environment's security and stability.

-Administrators can ensure the test bed is optimally configured and working correctly by means of the **service health dashboard**.
+Administrators can ensure the Test Bed is optimally configured and working correctly by means of the **service health dashboard**.
 To access the dashboard select the **Service health** menu entry.

 .. figure:: ../screenshots/service_health_dashboard.png